StackVista/stackstate-docs/develop/reference/scripting/async-script-result.md

 ### Transforming a list using `thenCollect`

-Often it is desirable to transform a list of element coming from an `AsyncScriptResult`.
+Often it's desirable to transform a list of element coming from an `AsyncScriptResult`.

 Assuming `ScriptApi.asyncFn1()` return an `AsyncScriptResult` that contains the list `[1,2,3]`, this can be transformed to `[2,3,4]` in the following way: